 Below are the steps in completing your portfolio

-3. After submitting the first two texts, students will come to the BUP campus on the date for which they registered online, to complete a two-hour timed essay that they will also submit to the BOTL dropbox to complete their portfolios.
+After submitting the first two texts, students will come to the BUP campus on the date for which they registered (see below) to complete a two-hour timed essay that they will also submit to the BOLT assignment drop box to complete their portfolios.

 Learning Objectives for English 101

-1. compose for particular audiences and purposes;
+1. Compose differently for particular audiences, purposes, and genres

-Two members of the English Department will assess each portfolio to determine whether or not a student will receive 3 credits for English 101.
+Two members of the English Department will read each portfolio to determine whether or not a student will receive 3 credits for English 101.
 (If the two faculty members disagree, the portfolio goes to a third member of the English Department to determine proficiency and credit.)
 Students will be notified of their results within a few weeks of completing their portfolios.